laitkor/laitkortest.github.io/_pages/drupal-developer.md

   + best practices
 + Bonus points for knowledge in
   + automated testing
-  + Javascript frameworks (e.g. React)
+  + javascript frameworks (e.g. React)

 #### Our projects

 As a full-service digital agency, we partner with clients to fulfill their strategy, design, user experience, and development needs.
 We work with high-profile corporate and nonprofit clients who operate in many different industries.
-In the past year we've worked with small, local nonprofits to elite international universities with technology platforms that include Drupal, Jekyll, Laravel, and React spanning the languages of Ruby Javascript and PHP.
-You don't need to know all these technologies like the back of your hand, but you will bring a lot of value to the team if you're able to productively contribute to a variety of projects and technologies simultaneously.
+In the past year we’ve worked with small, local nonprofits to elite international universities with technology platforms that include Drupal, Jekyll, Laravel, and React spanning the languages of Ruby, Javascript, and PHP.
+You don’t need to know all these technologies, but you will bring a lot of value to the team if you’re able to productively contribute to a variety of projects and technologies simultaneously apart from your Drupal focus.

 ---